richardcblewett/unit-2-project/README.md

    1. If pgAdmin is not installed, install the program from: https://www.pgadmin.org/download/
 4. Open up pgAdmin and create a database called "topmoviesapp"
 5. Make sure the username and password used in creation of the "topmoviesapp" database is in the repository file: "src/main/resources/application-dev.properties"
+6. Open an IDE (such as IntelliJ IDEA or VSCode) and run the project
+7. Register your user at http://localhost:9092/auth/users/register and use the documented endpoints to get started!